zachtalmadge/the-zen-of-jeopardy/README.md

 Head over to the scoreboard to view the leaders with the highest scores!

 Select option 4 from the menu to reset the game and play again.

+If you choose, you may delete your player profile by selecting option 5 on the menu and enter your user name.

 ## Contributors